-Math majors are versatile, a big plus if you value the freedom to explore a variety of career paths in your lifetime.
-As a math major you can apply your quantitative, analytical and problem-solving skills in an almost unlimited number of fields and positions.
-SNHU's mathematics BA lets you take your passion for numbers, proofs and problem solving to the next level and prepare for careers that are not only command high salaries, but also have a high degree of job satisfaction.
+Math majors are versatile - a big plus if you value the freedom to explore a variety of career paths in your lifetime.
+As a math major, you can apply your quantitative, analytical and problem-solving skills in an almost unlimited number of fields and positions.
+SNHU's Bachelor of Arts in Mathematics lets you take your passion for numbers, proofs and problem solving to the next level.

 When you earn your undergraduate degree in mathematics at SNHU, you'll develop an advanced ability in mathematical methods, reasoning and problem solving in three main areas of math: analysis, algebra and statistics.
 In addition to a broad base of mathematical knowledge, you'll become proficient in communicating about math, both orally and in writing.

 Whether you want to land a position in a quantitative field such as finance, economics, computer programming or statistics, or further your studies so you can ultimately pursue a career as a mathematician, the BA Mathematics degree program provides a strong foundation for building your future in some of the fastest growing careers.

 During your studies, you'll gain an understanding of:

 - How to solve real-world problems involving calculus, including integration, trigonometric functions, differential equations, Taylor polynomials and infinite series